Home / Compare Travel Insurance / Travel insurance for pre…

 Read the PDS of your policy for more details on getting travel insurance for pregnancy.

-There are lots of insurers who will provide travel insurance for seniors with pre-existing medical conditions.
-However, most insurers have age limits.
+Yes, there are lots of insurers who will provide travel insurance for seniors with pre-existing medical conditions, though most insurers have age limits.
 These age limits can vary between different insurers – some may be as low as 65 and others may be up to 80 years of age.

 While there aren’t many exclusions specific to seniors, you may want to check the medical condition exclusion list in your policy’s PDS; you might find that some common, age-related conditions, such as dementia, may not be covered.

-Credit card travel insurance is not always as comprehensive as other travel insurance policies and, as such, often automatically excludes pre-existing conditions.
-Some insurers may offer cover for some conditions for an additional premium; however, you may have to directly contact your insurer to ask for this cover.
+Yes, credit card travel insurance can include cover for pre-existing medical conditions, but this is not guaranteed.
+Some insurers may offer cover for some conditions for an additional premium; however, you may have to directly contact your insurance company to ask for this cover.